DominicMachado/DominicMachado.github.io/docs/latn-101-f21/schedule-latn101-f21.md

 ### Friday, November 5
 - Pluperfect subjunctive
-- **Morphology and Vocabulary (to be completed before class)** Memorize the formation of the [pluperfect active](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#pluperfect-subjunctive) and [passive](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#pluperfect-active-subjunctive).Study the [verbs](https://dominicmachado.github.io/schedule-latn101-f21-unit-3-vocabulary-verbs) in the vocabulary list.
+- **Morphology and Vocabulary (to be completed before class)** Memorize the formation of the [pluperfect active](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#pluperfect-subjunctive) and [passive](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#pluperfect-active-subjunctive).Study the [verbs](https://dominicmachado.github.io/schedule-latn101-f21-unit-3-vocabulary-verbs) in the vocabulary list up to videō.
 - **Practice**: Try your hand at the following exercise the formation of the [imperfect and pluperfect subjunctive](https://observablehq.com/@dominicmachado/imperfect-and-pluperfect-subjunctive-active-and-passive-f).

 [Back to top.](#top)